Pigalala/openboatutils-packets/README.md

 - Strongly typed records for each packet
 - Follow the [OpenBoatUtils protocol](https://openboatutils.github.io/developers/protocol.html)
 - Handle serialization and deserialization between packet records and plugin message bytes
+- Support Minestom and PaperMC
 ## Non-goals
-- Support other platforms (somebody else can do it 🙏 )
 - Provide Serialization and deserialization between other formats and the packet records (JSON, plain text, etc)
 - Support OpenBoatUtils clients with version <19